Mythrillo/ProjektProgramistyczny/README.md

 # Project info
 This project is a simple API written with FASTAPI framework.
 The api itself counts cars in a given `.mp4` video.

+For creating and managing migrations Alembic is used.
+For connecting with the database SQLAlchemy is used.

 # Live Demo
 Live demo is available at: https://projekt-programistyczny.herokuapp.com/
 # Development